Code of Conduct

 Inappropriate library activities include but are not limited to:

-- committing or attempting to commit any action in violation of federal, state, or local law is prohibited including, by the way of illustration only, vandalism, theft, assault, harassment, or endangering the safety of others
+- Committing or attempting to commit any action in violation of federal, state, or local laws – this includes but is not limited to vandalism, theft, assault, menacing, harassment, or endangering the safety of others

-- use of the Internet for unlawful purposes, as defined by federal, state and local laws
+- Use of the Internet and/or electronic devices for unlawful purposes as defined by federal, state and local laws

 Disruptive behavior will not be tolerated as it may interfere with the legitimate Library business of other users or staff, and may serve as grounds for removal from the Library.